motopress/mphb-divi/readme.txt

 Hotel Booking & Divi Integration plugin is distributed under the terms of the GNU GPL.

 == Changelog ==

+= 1.0.3, Feb 10 2020 =
+* Improved compatibility with Divi theme.
+* Minor bugfixes and improvements.

 = 1.0.2, May 23 2019 =
 * Minor bugfixes and improvements.